 But what does that even mean, and how can you achieve that?
-We want to share our financial UX methodology approach that has helped different financial institutions and companies develop successful and well-demanded digital products.
+We want to share UXDA's financial UX methodology approach that has helped different financial institutions implement customer-centered design processes to develop successful and well-demanded digital products.

-At this point, it's crucial to understand what I mean by “design.”
-Instead of the common misconception that design is simply beautiful packaging for marketing purposes, I view it as an ideology behind the process of integrating user-centered thinking into the company core─from production processes to the way people on the team think and act to provide value to their customers.
+At this point, it's crucial to agree on what we mean by “design.”
+Instead of the common misconception that design is simply beautiful packaging for marketing purposes, we view it as an ideology behind the process of integrating user-centered thinking into the company core─from production processes to the way people on the team think and act to provide value to their customers.

 To create a successful financial product, it is crucial to pay close attention to several key aspects simultaneously: